|· Forum Posting Rules · Portal||Help Search Members Calendar|

 Update - Pielke Jr. added a notice at the top of his post.
 Russell Dickerson who was a co-author on the paper was using strawman arguments for why it was included (e.g. "Please remove this article from your list of skeptics" - The list is not a list of skeptic but of papers that support skeptic arguments.)
 The lead author Roger Pielke Sr. never made any such demands and explicitly stated in an email that the paper argues against the IPCC.
 Regardless, the paper has been removed as it is not worth investing the time to defend the real reason for its inclusion.
 The removal notice on Pielke Jr.'s website is over a year later from the actual time the paper was removed.

-* Roger Pielke Jr. never contacted Popular Technology.net directly about the list.
+* Roger Pielke Jr. never contacted Popular Technology.net directly about the list and has never requested any papers be removed.

 1. Roger Pielke Jr. falsely assumed why his papers and his father's were listed, "Assuming that these are Hypothesis 1 type bloggers..."